DavidStinson/content-generator-md/generated_content/test_enhanced_lesson_React_Hooks.md

 > 📚 *React relies on the order in which Hooks are called to maintain the state between renders.
 If you violate the rules of Hooks, React won't be able to correctly associate the state with the corresponding Hook calls.*

 > 🛠️ This section is good!!
-That said, the callout is not true, React does not rely on the order in which Hooks are called to maintain the state between renders.
+That said, the callout is not true; React does not rely on the order in which Hooks are called to maintain the state between renders.

 #### Try it out